platipodium/vinos/doc/odd/paper.md

 ## Purpose, scope and audience

 In the North Sea, the German small-scale fishing fleet's biggest group are the shrimp beam trawlers.
 This small-scale fishing fleet is typically run by owner-operated family enterprises that uses boats smaller than 24 meters [@Döring2020].
-These vessels' target species are mainly demersal (living near the bottom), and include plaice, sole, and brown shrimp[@Letschert2023].
+These vessels' target species are mainly demersal (living near the bottom), and include plaice, sole, and brown shrimp [@Letschert2023].

-Fisheries in the North Sea face area competition with other uses of the sea -- long practiced ones like shipping, gas exploration and sand extraction, and currently increasing ones like marine protection areas and offshore wind farms (OWF)[@stelzenmuller2022plate].
-German authorities released a new maritime spatial plan in 2023 for implementing the need for 30% of protection areas demanded by the United Nations High Seas Treaty and aiming at up to 70 GW of offshore wind power generation by 2045[@WindSeeG2023].
+Fisheries in the North Sea face area competition with other uses of the sea -- long practiced ones like shipping, gas exploration and sand extraction, and currently increasing ones like marine protection areas and offshore wind farms (OWF, @stelzenmuller2022plate).
+German authorities released a new maritime spatial plan in 2023 for implementing the need for 30% of protection areas demanded by the United Nations High Seas Treaty and aiming at up to 70 GW of offshore wind power generation by 2045 [@WindSeeG2023].

 <!-- @todo  in theory the german EEZ allready is protected by about 30% https://www.bfn.de/nationale-meeresschutzgebiete#anchor-6205, hmm, in EEZ 8000/28500 km2 protected, i.e. 28%, (only german) -->

-Some of the ecomonically important species in the North Sea show a northward habitat shift due to the climate change related warming of the water[@dulvy2008climate]; this suggests that also the fishing grounds may have to shift.
+Some of the ecomonically important species in the North Sea show a northward habitat shift due to the climate change related warming of the water [@dulvy2008climate]; this suggests that also the fishing grounds may have to shift.
 Moreover, fishers have to re-evaluate their economic balance by figuring in the foreseeable rise in oil price, price fluctuations related to the oligopolic processing market, and the need for re-investing into their aging vessels [@Goti-Aralucea2021].

 The **purpose** of this ABM is to provide an interactive simulation environment that describes spatial, temporal and structural adaptations of the fleet.
 It adaptively describes